Omacetaxine Mepesuccinate (Synribo®)

 How to Take Omacetaxine Mepesuccinate

-Omacetaxine mepesuccinate is given by a subcutaneous (SQ, SubQ) injection, similar to the way insulin is given.
+Omacetaxine mepesuccinate is given by a subcutaneous (SQ, SubQ) injection, like the way insulin is given.
 How often you receive the medication will be decided by your provider.

 Storage and Handling